 In this project, experience-based learning systems are explored and combined with methods of process-oriented case-based reasoning, automatic planning and configuration, and machine learning methods such as deep learning.
 The application of semantic technologies such as ontologies and industry standards is an important part of this project.
 Developed research prototypes are tested and demonstrated in realistic application scenarios with the help of a factory simulation plant from Fischertechnik in the IoT Laboratory IoT Laboratory of the University of Trier.

 Student Research Assistants

 - Eileen Neumann

 A list of publications of the EBLS4Industry project can be found here.

 A dataset with exemplary failures of the Fischertechnik simulation factory is here available for download.
-A larger dataset will be available soon.
+Another process-based dataset with the factory sensor data will be made available soon.
 In addition, the developed domain ontology (FTOnto) is available here.